elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_10.md

 Each **author** is expected to:

-- Have made substantial contributions to at least one of the following:
+- Have made substantial contributions in the capacity of one of the roles in the [credit matrix](#credit-matrix)
-    a. conception or design
-    b. creation of exercises
-    c. creation of lectures
-    d. creation of the learner’s environment
-    e. drafting/revision
 - Have approved the course version
 - Be personally accountable for their contributions